oceannguyen/spring-framework-note/06-Exloring-Spring-MVC/README.md

 }
 ```

-- Populating the values of the attribute in the form
+- Populating the values of the attribute in the form:
-cú pháp như sau:

 ```html
 <form:name-of_tag path="name_of_data_memeber_of_bean"